waffle87/qmk.me/readme.md

 ```

 ### layout
-a simple 34-key layout that makes use of 2 (primary) layers, home-row mods, & combos for many symbols.
+a simple 34-key layout that makes use of 2 (primary) layers, home-row mods, & combos for many symbols.\
+primarily used in sway/i3, vim (c/c++), & other generic computing activities.

 ![layout](img/layout.svg)

 ### combos
-(illustrated in colored circles above)
+(illustrated in colored circles above)\
 [combos.h](waffle/combos.h) contains macros that allow for combos be simply defined in a `combos.def` file as
 ```
 CMB(<name>,  <output>,  <trigger keycodes>)